sivert-io/cs2-server-manager/docs/guides/configuration.md

 - Keep all long-term customizations inside `overrides/`.
 - Use a git repo for your overrides directory so you can version changes.
-- Avoid editing files directly under `/home/cs2/server-*` unless testing something temporarily.
+- Avoid editing files directly under `/home/cs2servermanager/server-*` unless testing something temporarily.
-- After changing configs, restart the relevant server(s) via `manage.sh` or `cs2_tmux.sh`.
+- After changing configs, restart the relevant server(s) via `csm restart`.